julzerinos/school-shootings-analysis/docs/index.md

 A look into the strange American cultural phenomenon.
+This report is based on the [Washington Post data set](https://github.com/washingtonpost/data-school-shootings) and data analysis on the [school-shootings-analysis](https://github.com/julzerinos/school-shootings-analysis) repository.

 * Generate table of contents
 {:toc}